siyatut/atlantida_shop/README.md

 ## 📝 Description

-**Atlantida** is a mobile application for a local pet shop in Nizhny Novgorod.
-The app helps customers explore products, browse categories, read detailed product descriptions, and quickly contact the store or build a route using external map services.
-The project focuses on a clean UI, clear navigation, and real-world usability for a small business.
-It is built with Flutter and structured to be easy to extend and maintain.
+**Atlantida** is a production-oriented mobile application for a local pet shop in Nizhny Novgorod.

+The app allows customers to explore products and categories, view detailed product descriptions, and quickly contact the store or build a route using external map services.
+It focuses on clean UI, intuitive navigation, and real-world usability for a small business.

+The project is built with Flutter and designed with maintainability in mind: UI, domain models, data access, and reusable components are clearly separated.
+The codebase was incrementally refactored to keep files small, readable, and easy to extend without overengineering.

 ## 📱 Screenshots